KlugerLab/Pembro-Brain-Met-Trial-Nanostring/Overall_response.md

 binarized such that 0 (PD) and 1 (SD) are grouped into 0; 2 (PR) and 3
 (CR) are grouped into 1.

-For the raw data, I use the sum rather than average of technical replicates to avoid 0.5.
-This is because I use generalized linear model (GLM) with negative binomial distribution (NB) in the downstream analysis, which assumes integer counts as input.
+For the raw data, we use the sum rather than average of technical replicates to avoid 0.5.
+This is because we use generalized linear model (GLM) with negative binomial distribution (NB) in the downstream analysis, which assumes integer counts as input.